Skip to main content

 The VA funding fee for an IRRRL is 0.5% of the loan amount.
 This is significantly lower than the funding fee for a purchase or cash-out refinance.

-- Veterans with a 10% or higher VA disability rating are exempt from the funding fee
+• Veterans with any service-connected disability rating (including 0%), Purple Heart recipients, and surviving spouses receiving DIC are exempt from the funding fee

 No Cash Back